|This is a Weekly Coffee Share Essay.

 Way back when I was in junior high school and reading everything from Arthur C. Clark I could get my hands on, I came across his title, “Tales From the White Hart“.
 It was a fictional pub, with a eccentric old scientist who told stories that his listeners always struggled to believe.
 So it was very much a bunch of short stories withing a story.
 I very much enjoyed the format and have always wanted to experiment with it myself.

 Since I wanted to reference a link to the story, if it was still available, I checked Amazon and there it was.
 It is also available in Kindle format so I’m going to purchase it myself for a nostalgic re-read.

 I was also waiting for the month of November to polish and reprise one of my most popular stories that stretched across nearly half a year of my life during my time right after high school when I was studying electronics engineering in San Francisco.
 The story tells how my parents were in a terrible car accident and how, after their health situation was stabilized, I was worried about having enough money to finish school so went looking for a part time job.
 That job took me to a new friend and a challenge in buying her a Christmas gift.
+(Added: the photo of the carved wooded jar is the gift and became a huge hit.)
 I got creative and lucky and struck gold.
 It remains a memory that I often rerun.
 If you haven’t read my account titled, “Of Crashes and Christmas” I invite you to check it out.
 I’ve come to think of it as one of my best pieces.